Bwc9876/git-from-scratch/index.typ

 <commit-objects>

-A *commit* marks a tree object with a message, author, time, and even cryptographic signatures.
-Commits can store any arbitrary data but we'll stick to common fields.
+A *commit* marks a tree object with a message, author, time, and even cryptographic signature.
+Commits can store arbitrary data but we'll stick to common fields.

 The format starts out with a series of newline-delimited